 1) Challenge yourself and hike up Fansipan, Vietnam’s highest peak

-There’s no better way to experience the magnificent landscape of Northern Vietnam’s countryside than to climb 3,143m above sea level, to the summit of Fansipan.
-It’s a seven-hour climb up to the base camp (yes, you read right: S-E-V-E-N/七/tujuh/ēḻu) on the first day, followed by another two-hour journey to the peak the next morning.
+A definite highlight of mine in this Northern Vietnam itinerary was climbing 3,143m above sea level, to the summit of Fansipan.
+It’s a 7-hour climb up to the base camp (yes, you read right: S-E-V-E-N/七/tujuh/ēḻu) on the first day, followed by another 2-hour journey to the peak the next morning.

 2) Feast on local BBQ skewers at Quán Đồ Nướng

 Local barbecue is easily one of the top things to eat when in Sapa.
 Just ask Google.
 That and grilled bamboo sticky rice, otherwise known as cơm lam.
 But with so many local bbq joints around, how do you decide which to go for?
 Where can you get the best bang for your buck?